top of page

 © Copyright ~ 2022

-If ever a bridge could be said to reflect the history of the village within which it was built, then Pont Rhydycilgwyn over the River Clywedog at Rhewl would fit the bill wonderfully.
+If ever a bridge could be said to reflect the history of the village within which it was built, then Pont Rhyd-y-gwaed over the River Clywedog at Rhewl would fit the bill wonderfully - the Bridge over the Blood Ford.

-The bridge as seen today, crossing the modern A525 Ruthin to Denbigh road dates from 1819, but there has been a crossing here, of one sort or another for centuries.
-As the name would suggest, it was originally a ford, and would have served as such for an age and a day, until the growth of travel in the 18th and 19th centuries warranted a bridge.
+The bridge as seen today, crossing the modern A525 Ruthin to Denbigh road would seem, from the inscription, to date from 1819, but there has likely been a crossing here, of one sort or another for centuries.
+Edward Lhuyd, writing at the end of the 17th century makes no mention of a bridge here (and he was terribly particular about documenting bridges within a parish) but since the road itself did not exist at the time, this is perhaps not unusual.
+As the name would suggest, it would have originated as a ford, and served as such for an age and a day, until the growth of travel in the 18th and 19th centuries warranted a new road and bridge.

 IMG_4597 (2).JPG